AI Glossary

 A technique for using LLMs where you provide only a small number of examples in the prompt to guide the model to perform a new task or generate a specific type of output.

 The process of taking a pre-trained AI model, like a base model, and further training it on a more specific dataset to make it better at a particular task or domain.
-It customizes the model for a specialized use.
+Fine-tuning customizes the model for specialized use cases.

 A measure of a computer's performance, particularly for tasks involving numerical calculations.
-In AI, FLOPS are used to measure the speed and power of hardware used for training and running models.
+In AI, FLOPS are used to assess the speed and power of hardware used for training and running models.

 Forward Pass